 Full-time seniority shall be defined as regular full-time City service within the affected vertically related classifications.
 Regular service time shall include probationary time in the affected classification if regular status has been acquired.
-Hourly/part-time hours accumulated in the City do not have consideration in full-time seniority calculations.

 "Bumping" into a lower related classification shall occur on the basis of total seniority attained within a series of vertically related classifications.
 Vertically related classifications carry cumulative seniority downward and not upward.
-For example, an employee who has five years of seniority as an Administrative Clerk II and five years seniority as an Administrative Clerk I (10 years total) is in a senior position to an Administrative Clerk I who has nine years of seniority in that classification.
-An Administrative Clerk I with 11 years of seniority in that classification is in a senior position to the Administrative Clerk II cited in the example above.
 Length of qualifying service, not rank, is the determining factor when calculating seniority.

 Seniority calculations shall not include time on unpaid leave, time on inactive service or time during breaks in City service.
-(PPPM 5-12.2)